 They should come up with a plan to manage the data and present the same to the stakeholders and IT managers.

 There is more realization of the importance of data and how it can benefit the organization.
 Data starts to be viewed as an asset in the company.
 There is a need for a set of data management tools and processes in place.

 Action items: Data regulation and documentation guidelines are defined and set in place to be implemented.

-The data regulation and management guidelines are defined better and start integrating with the company processes.
+The data regulation and management guidelines are defined as better and start integrating with the company processes.
 The regulation rules are refined and made less ambiguous.

 There is a better use of technology to manage data.
 Data management practices are widely implemented throughout the organization.

 Action items: Data stewardship is implemented.
 Risk assessment for quality of data and data management is made a part of the regular methodology.

 At this stage, all the projects follow the data governance guidelines and principles.
 Data models are documented and made available throughout the organization.

 Measurable quality goals are set for each project and data process and maintenance.
 The performance of the business operations is continuously measured against the set goals.